 The Potential and Perils of Election Prediction Using Social Media Sources (with Federico Nanni).
 Invited presentation to Connected Life 2016, Oxford Internet Institute, University of Oxford.

+Cross-posted from MIT's Center for Civic Media blog.
 The present presidential election is a spectacle, in the truest sense of the word, like few before.
-Just as FDR's weekly radio addresses and JFK's success in the first televised presidential debate watermark the adoption and cooption of a particular communication medium for political ends, so the 2016 campaign may go down in history as marking a seismic shift in the landscape of political uses of media.
-The candidate leading the charge, this time round, is unquestionably Donald Trump, currently the frontrunner for the Republican nomination.
-Yet it’s a little more difficult to identify precisely which medium or platform Trump has coopted.
-The most readily available answer seems to be ‘all of the above’ – although in different ways.
+Just as FDR's weekly radio addresses and JFK's success in the first televised presidential debate watermark the adoption and cooption of a particular communication medium for political ends, so the… Continue reading 2016: year of the tactical takedown?

+Cross-posted from the Center for Civic Media blog.
 Last week I had the chance to watch one of the world’s great electoral-political spectacles - the New Hampshire primary - up close.
 It wasn’t by any means my first dalliance with American politics: I’ve had at least a loose involvement in the fascinating and frequently Freudian… Continue reading Consider the Lawn Sign: elections as civic engagement

 In a talk I gave at the Data Power conference in Sheffield a couple of weeks ago, I posed the following thought experiment: what if Mark Zuckerberg woke up feeling like Rupert Murdoch?
 For decades it's been accepted - if seldom celebrated - that Murdoch's red-tops command serious influence over the British electorate.
-Not for nothing, then, is it said that ‘it was the Sun wot won it‘ for John Major’s Conservatives in 1992; similar arguments could be made for each general election since, not least the most recent one.
-Continue reading
+Not for nothing,… Continue reading What’s at the end of Facebook’s rainbow?

 My appearance on The Monocle's Globalist show, on Thursday 16th April 2015, to discuss the EU's antitrust case against Google.
 [Full episode here]